OllieJones/index-wp-mysql-for-speed/readme.txt

 * wp_usermeta
 * wp_termmeta

 Experience with large sites shows that many MySQL slowdowns can be improved by better keys.
-When you install and activate this plugin, you'll find a Tool (under the Tools menu) to add high-performance keys to those tables.
-You only need run it once to get its benefit.
+You only need run this plugin once to get its benefits.

 == Frequently Asked Questions ==